Composite components

 Avoiding excessive complexity

-Although composite components can contain any logic, try to ensure they perform a relatively uniform, clearly defined function.
-Avoid creating a single huge composite component that handles many unrelated tasks – it is better to split it into smaller, more specialized sections.
-Excessive nesting of composite components (a component within a component within a component, etc.) can also make debugging and understanding the form more difficult – use this capability judiciously, guided by the readability of the form structure.
+Although composite components can contain any logic, try to have them implement a reasonably uniform, clearly defined function.
+Avoid creating one huge composite component that handles many unrelated tasks – it's better to split it into smaller, more specialized sections.
+Excessive nesting of composite components (component in a component in a component, etc.) can also make debugging and understanding the form harder – use this capability judiciously, guided by the readability of the form structure.

-Check whether the composite component you need does not already exist in the library – especially in larger organizations, a catalog of shared components may be developed.
-Using already prepared and tested components (e.g., user authorization components, downloadable documents component, GDPR consent sections, etc.) is faster and safer than creating your own from scratch.
-Build new composite components when a suitable functionality is indeed missing in the existing resources.
+Check whether the composite component you need already exists in the library – especially in larger organizations a catalog of shared components may exist.
+Using already prepared, tested components (e.g., user authorization components, document download components, GDPR consent sections, etc.) is faster and safer than creating your own from scratch.
+Build new composite components only when the required functionality is not available in existing resources.

-Illustration 8.
-Multiple use of the “demoAddress” composite component in the form structure (embedded three times)
+Multiple uses of the composite component "demoAddress" in the form structure (embedded three times)

-As a result, the form interface displays three uniform address sections using the same composite component:
+Illustration 9.
+As a result, the form's user interface displays three uniform address sections using the same composite component:

-Using the above tips and best practices, Eximee composite components make it possible to efficiently build modular, easy-to-maintain business applications, in which once-defined sections can be used in many processes and forms.
-Well-designed composite components pay off by reducing duplicated effort, unifying the interface, and speeding up future changes.
+Using the above tips and best practices, Eximee composite components enable effective creation of modular, maintainable business applications where once-defined sections can be used in many processes and forms.
+Well-designed composite components pay off by reducing duplicated work, unifying the interface, and enabling faster deployment of changes in the future.

 Last updated